kyoheiu/felix/README.md

 Default config file, which is [here](config.toml), will be created automatically when you launch the program for the first time.

-In config.toml, you can configurate:
+In config.toml, you can configure:

 - color of directory, file, and symlink separatively
 - default key for sorting item list ("Name" or "Time")
 - how to open files

-### Command configuration
+### Command setting

 If you write